-A digital signature preserves basic security characteristics of digital documents, such as integrity and authenticity, while it is the principal verification of the signer's meanings as these are expressed in the respective signed message.
+A digital signature preserves basic security characteristics of digital documents, such as integrity and authenticity, while it is the principal verification of the signer's meanings as these are expressed in the respective signed document.
 Signing is an action which is always projected in the context of communication between a signer and a verifier.
-As such, signing acquires all the problems related to the indeterminacy of human communication, which are also intensified by its legal implications especially in the area of e-commerce.
+As such, signing acquires all the problems related to the indeterminacy of human communication, which are also intensified by its legal implications.